 Is it safe to lose weight while pregnant?

-If you find yourself suddenly losing weight while pregnant and you’re not sure why, this is something to mention to your healthcare provider.
+If you find yourself with some unexplained weight loss in pregnancy, this is something to mention to your healthcare provider.

 Risks of losing weight during pregnancy